Canal de Saint-Quentin / River Escaut : Cruising in Detail

-Information about the 92km of canal from Cambrai on the canalised River Escaut to Chauny on the Canal Sambre a l’Oise.
+Information about the 92km of the Canal de Saint-Quentin from Cambrai on the canalised River Escaut to Chauny where it connects with the Canal latéral à l’Oise.
 Plus, at the northern end, 13km of the canalised River Escaut from the Bassin Rond at Etrun to the Canal St Quentin junction at Cambrai.
 And at the southern end, the final 3km on the Canal lateral a l’Oise to Abbecourt.
+Along this route, there are connections with two currently disused waterways, the upper section of the Canal de la Somme (PK68) and the Canal de la Sambre à l’Oise (PK85, via the La Fère branch).

 The canal, commenced in 1810, was the main means of commercial water transportation between Belgium and Paris (with traffic so heavy as to require all locks to be doubled) until its long overdue replacement by the newly constructed Canal du Nord in 1965.
 Since then commercial traffic has declined dramatically and the canal is now consistently quiet and peaceful, although a few Freycinet size barges still use this scenically attractive route.
 The canal found itself in the centre of the fighting of the First World War – there are many poignant reminders.